Introduction

 Definition

-Web proxies (also referred to as forward proxies) are a gateway security capability used to enforce an organisation’s web security policy.
-They perform a number of vital functions, including filtering based on content categorisation and content type (thereby enforcing corporate policies), DLP, malware scanning, and the generation of logs and telemetry to inform threat detection and CSIR.
+Web proxies (also known as forward proxies) are a gateway security capability that enforces an organisation’s web security policy.
+They perform a number of vital functions, including filtering based on:

 Web proxy capabilities

 As a principle, web proxies should support contemporary standards used by modern web browsers.
-Examples include DNS (DoT, DoH, and DoQ), HTTPS (HTTPv3 and QUIC), and media streaming protocols.
+Examples include DNS (DoT, DoH and DoQ), HTTPS (HTTPv3 and QUIC), and media streaming protocols.

 Web proxies should be able to collect samples of potential malware for analysis.
-ICAP may provide the operational capability where a gateway does not provide the capability natively.
+ICAP may provide operational capability where a gateway does not provide the capability natively.
 Web proxies should be able to log HTTP headers to identify data leakage.

 Identity and access control